Some rules are in addition to Missouri State requirements because of the large number of animals that go out of state. Please read carefully.

 - ANTELOPE & AFRICAN HOOFSTOCK: Readable ET & placed on Health Paper

 - BOVINE, (Cattle, Buffalo, etc.):All such animals must have a large number tag in the ear along with the small USDA metal tag (both tag numbers must be on Health Papers).
 It is recommended but not required for these animals to have a negative TB & Bangs Test within 30 days of shipment.
-Male bovine 2 years and over must have negative Trich test (excluding: watusi, buffalo, yak, zebu, & water buffalo).
+All male bovine 18 Months and over must have negative Trich test (EXCLUDING: BISON & BUFFALO).

 - ALL CERVIDAE (Deer, Elk, Muntjac, etc.): Call for Information (660-385-2516)